ishaankejriwal/responsible-ai-content/responsible-ai-content/patient-discharge-summarization/te.rst

     metric that measures the performance gains of a pre-trained language model given access to a document summary while carrying out language understanding tasks on the source document's text.
-  - Rationale: Use DocLens instead
+  - Rationale: Recommend DocLens instead.
   - Reference: `Fill in the BLANC: Human-free quality estimation of document summaries <https://aclanthology.org/2020.eval4nlp-1.2/>`__
   - Open-source tooling: